Safety Recall V71 / NHTSA 19V-407 Occupant Restraint Controller – 2019-2020 Ram 1500

 23. Remove the battery charger from the vehicle and then close the hood.

-24. Place the vehicle ignition in the “OFF” position, unplug the wiTECH MicroPod IIeBay and open and close the driver’s door.
+24. Place the vehicle ignition in the “OFF” position, unplug the wiTECH MicroPod IIeBay logo and open and close the driver’s door.
 Let all modules go to sleep (This should take approximately one minute).

 25. Reconnect wiTECH 2.0 and clear any DTCs which may have been set.